 The overall goals for COACH students are to:

 - Demonstrate basic reading and math skills

 - Use technology effectively to support academic and career pursuits

 - Explore career options to identify a career path

 - Practice appropriate workplace behavior

-- Participate in on campus job-shadow and internship placement to gain work experience
+- Participate in on-campus and off-campus job-shadow and internship placements to gain work experience

 - Build social skills through interaction with peers and the college population at large